 1.1 We are pleased that you are visiting our website and thank you for your interest.
 On the following pages, we inform you about the handling of your personal data when using our website.
 Personal data is all data with which you can be personally identified.

-1.2 Responsible for data processing on this website within the meaning of the General Data Protection Regulation (GDPR) is visett GmbH, Hubertusstrasse 22, 41352 Korschenbroich, Germany, Tel.: 021612958990, email: firstname.lastname@example.org.
-The person responsible for the processing of personal data is the natural or legal person who alone or jointly with others decides on the purposes and means of the processing of personal data.
+1.2 The controller in charge of data processing on this website, within the meaning of the General Data Protection Regulation (GDPR), is Michel Raad, visett GmbH, Hubertusstrasse 22, 41352 Korschenbroich, Deutschland, Tel.: 021612958990, E-Mail: firstname.lastname@example.org.
+The controller in charge of the processing of personal data is the natural or legal person who alone or jointly with others determines the purposes and means of the processing of personal data.

-1.3 For security reasons and to protect the transmission of personal data and other confidential content (e.g. orders or inquiries to the person responsible), this website uses an SSL or.
-TLS encryption.
-You can recognize an encrypted connection by the character string “https://” and the lock symbol in your browser line.
+1.3 This website uses SSL or TLS encryption for security reasons and to protect the transmission of personal data and other confidential content (e.g. orders or inquiries to the controller).
+You can recognize an encrypted connection by the character string https:// and the lock symbol in your browser line.

-If you only use our website for informational purposes, i.e. if you do not register or otherwise provide us with information, we only collect data that your browser transmits to our server (so-called "server log files").
+When using our website for information only, i.e. if you do not register or otherwise provide us with information, we only collect data that your browser transmits to our server (so-called "server log files").
 When you visit our website, we collect the following data that is technically necessary for us to display the website to you:

 - Our visited website

-- Date and time at the time of access
+- Date and time at the moment of access

 - Amount of data sent in bytes